Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lesson 1: Bringing clean water, solving urgent needs -1

 According to Major Truong Tan Hop, Con Roang Border Guard Station, the unit had previously surveyed and built many clean water wells to serve the people.
-However, due to geological conditions, the wells could only be used for a short period of time, and the amount of underground water was not enough for daily use, so people went to the stream.
-Therefore, the unit met with the people to discuss the most long-term solution.
+However, due to geological conditions, the wells could only be used for a short period of time, the amount of underground water was not enough for daily use, so people went to the stream.
+Therefore, the unit met with the people to find the most long-term solution.

-From voluntary support and more than 200 working days of the border guards, 9 clean water projects have been implemented and served 8 villages and 1 primary school in Coóc village, Thuong Trach commune.
+From voluntary support and more than 200 working days of the border guards, 9 clean water projects have been implemented and served 8 villages and 1 primary school in Cooc village, Thuong Trach commune.

 Lesson 1: Bringing clean water, solving urgent needs -0